Tanja McKay

 OverviewAI-generated summary

-Tanja McKay's research focuses on pest management and food quality, with a particular emphasis on stored product insects and rice.
-She has investigated the efficacy of long-lasting insecticide-incorporated netting and interception traps in preventing infestations in warehouses and commercial facilities.
-Her work also explores the combination of residual contact insecticides with netting to reduce insect dispersal and damage.
-McKay has assessed the impact of microwave and infrared radiation treatments on rice quality, including germination and the mortality of pests like the maize weevil.
-Additionally, her research interests extend to vector control approaches for canine filariasis and the molecular detection of pathogens in insects associated with agricultural facilities.
-She has published 41 papers, accumulating 664 citations and an h-index of 15.
-McKay collaborates with researchers from the Arkansas Agricultural Experiment Station, including Griffiths G. Atungulu, Evans Ameyaw Owusu, Kaushik Luthra, and Allen L. Szalanski.
+Tanja McKay's research focuses on insect pest control and management, particularly concerning stored products and disease vectors.
+Her work investigates the efficacy of various control methods, including long-lasting insecticide-incorporated netting, interception traps, and residual contact insecticides, to prevent infestations and reduce insect dispersal in agricultural and commercial settings.
+McKay also explores the impact of different treatments on food quality and insect mortality, such as microwave and infrared radiation applications on rice.
+Her research extends to vector control strategies for canine filariasis and includes studies on the molecular detection of pathogens in flies associated with agricultural facilities.
+She has published 42 papers, accumulating 676 citations and an h-index of 15.
+McKay collaborates with researchers from the University of Arkansas at Fayetteville, including Griffiths G. Atungulu and Evans Ameyaw Owusu.

 Metrics